bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-22-soa-mdspan.md

   The SoA loop runs pure compute, whereas the AoS has to do additional shuffling before it can crunch a single multiplication.
 * Full use of vector registers for SoA instead of scalar code for AoS (my case).

-As an aside, my local clang++ 17.0.4 even produced a scalar loop, processing 2 doubles per iteration, for the AoS:
+As an aside, for the AoS version, my local clang++ 17.0.4 using Kokkos' mdspan implementation even produced a scalar loop, processing 2 doubles per iteration:
 ```asm
    vmulsd -0x20(%r11),%xmm0,%xmm1
    vmovsd %xmm1,-0x20(%r11)